galacticcouncil/hydration-docs/docs/node_monitoring.md

 ### Configuring the Datasource

 Please click the settings gear in the menu and select datasources.
-In the next window you click "Add Datasource" and celect "Prometheus".
+In the next window you click "Add Datasource" and select "Prometheus".

 In the following form you don't need to change anything but the URL.
 Set `http://localhost:9090/` and click `Save and Test`.